First published May 2020, updated June 2021

 Protect your skin: know the UV index

 The UV index measures the UV level at the surface of the Earth, and gives an indication of the potential for skin damage.
 It is calculated in a way that indicates the risk of developing sunburn, which is mainly caused by UVB.
 The UV index ranges from zero upwards – the higher the number, the greater the risk.
-When the UV index is 3 (moderate) or above, protection is required.
+Remember the amount of time spent outside and personal vulnerability e.g. fair skin type, are also important considerations.

 - Related: Confused about the UV Index?